frconor-ebook/meditations/_posts/2025-02-17-be-you-perfect.md

 All the commandments and duties refer to love.
 Love is the fulfillment of commandments and duties; without love, there is no fulfillment.
 It\'s the soul of all the virtues; it is itself all virtues.

 If love is lacking, all is lacking.

-"If I do not have love," says St. Paul, "I have nothing, I am nothing" (cf. 1 Cor.
+"If I do not have love," says St.
+Paul, "I have nothing, I am nothing" (*cf*.
+1 Cor.
 13:2).
 Where love is, there all things are, including all the other virtues.

-These virtues grow as naturally out of love as out of their own roots;
-they serve love and smooth its path to such an extent that the loving soul easily and readily does everything that loves demands.
+These virtues grow as naturally out of love as out of their own roots: they serve love and smooth its path to such an extent that the loving soul easily and readily does everything that loves demands.

-We\'re just as perfect as the love that we bear.
+We are just as perfect as the love that we bear.
 Bear to whom?
 To God and to our neighbor.

-That is why God makes love the sign by which His disciples may be known:
+That is why God makes love the sign by which His disciples may be known.
 "By this will all men know that you are my disciples, if you have love for one another" (John 13:35).

 In the same way, the Apostle measures our love for God by the love that we bear toward our neighbors.
-In the first Letter of St. John, he says, "For he that loves not his brother, how can he love God?"
+In the first Letter of St. John, he says, "For he that loves not his brother...how can he love God?"
 (1 John 4:20).

 The love with which we love God and our brother in Christ is the same.
 Only the motive differs.
 We love God for His own sake; our brother,